SCUAIClub/SCUAIClub.github.io/_posts/2018-10-14-challenge-bg.md

     overall_ranking_score = 20% \* Stage_1_score + 30% \* Stage_2_score + 50% \* Stage_3_score

-- ### For AI Creative Branch

-    Based on the results of the public vote and the performance of the presentation, the total score will be weighted to determine the final ranking of this branch.

 ## Prizes
 ***
+- ### For AI Creative Branch
+    - Gold Medal: ￥1000.00 and an Award Certificate (1 team)
+    - Silver Medal: Xiaomi Bluetooth Speaker and an Award Certificate (2 teams)
+    - Bronze Medal: Power Bank and an Award Certificate (5 teams)

 - ### For AI Technology Branch
     - Gold Medal: ￥3000.00 and an Award Certificate (1 team)
     - Silver Medal: ￥2000.00 and an Award Certificate (2 teams)
     - Bronze Medal: ￥1000.00 and an Award Certificate (5 teams)

-- ### For AI Creative Branch
-    - Gold Medal: ￥1000.00 and an Award Certificate (1 team)
-    - Silver Medal: Xiaomi Bluetooth Speaker and an Award Certificate (2 teams)
-    - Bronze Medal: Power Bank and an Award Certificate (5 teams)

 <br><br>